PJO017/Stock-Data-Batch-Processing/readme.md

 ## Description

-rocess and analyze historical stock market data to calculate market indicators such as moving averages, relative strength index etc. to identify potential investment opportunities.
+Process and analyze historical stock market data to calculate market indicators such as moving averages, relative strength index etc. to identify potential investment opportunities.